Congratulations to Mario Vargas Llosa on Receiving the Nobel Prize in Literature

 Among the moving messages he and the family have received since the announcement are hundreds of letters of hope from Cubans and Venezuelans who see in him a symbol of what they stand for.

 The cause of liberty in the Western Hemisphere has good reason to rejoice.

-Tags: Art, Civil Liberties, Civil Society, Culture, Economics, Entertainment, Family, Free Market, Integrity, Latin America, Law, Liberty, Media, Morality, Natural Law, Personal Liberty, Philosophy, Politics, Power, Privatization, Property Rights, The State
+Tags: Art, Civil Liberties, Civil Society, Culture, Economics, Entertainment, Family, free enterprise, Free Market, human rights, individual liberty, Integrity, Latin America, Law, Liberty, Mario Vargas Llosa, Media, Morality, Natural Law, Nobel Prize in Literature, novelist, Personal Liberty, Peru, Philosophy, Politics, Power, private property, Privatization, Property Rights, Rule of Law, Swedish Academy, The State